-Each qualification is assessed with one external exam; the BTEC exam is worth 25% of your final grade and the GCSE exam is worth 70% of your final grade.
-The rest of the work is assessed by the teacher through controlled assessment tasks and will cover a range of topics such as: advertising, film promotion and marketing, e-magazines and publishing.
+Each qualification is assessed with an external exam; the BTEC exam is worth 40% of students’ final grade and the GCSE exam is worth 70% of their final grade.
+The rest of the work is assessed by the teacher through controlled assessment tasks and will cover a range of topics such as: advertising, film promotion and marketing, magazines and publishing.

 “The Amery Quill” reporters meet every week after school.
 We have students of all ages writing articles for the student magazine on wide-ranging topics – from book reviews to school events.
 We aim to publish two magazines a year.